EENI Global Business School

 Courses business in Central America, Mexico, Brazil.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Comunidad de Estados Latinoamericanos y Caribeños (CELAC)C Study, Course Master Doctorate in International Business in French Communauté d'États latino-américains et caraïbes (CELAC) Masters Foreign Trade in Portuguese CELAC.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Comunidad de Estados Latinoamericanos y Caribeños (CELAC)C Study Doctorate in International Business in French Communauté d'États latino-américains et caraïbes (CELAC) Masters Foreign Trade in Portuguese CELAC.

-Community of Latin American and Caribbean States (CELAC).
+Sample - CELAC (Community of Latin American and Caribbean States):

 The Community of Latin American and Caribbean States (CELAC) was created in 2011 in Caracas (Venezuela), it is the first organization to include all the Latin American and Caribbean Countries.
 The CELAC is the continuation of the Rio Group and Latin American and the Caribbean Summits.